 PTSD After Car Accidents: Lawsuits & Settlements

 Car accidents are one of the leading causes of post-traumatic stress disorder (PTSD) in the US.
-While most injured victims seek compensation for physical injuries, those diagnosed with PTSD after an accident may be eligible for settlements that cover related psychological damages as well.
+While most injured victims seek compensation for physical injuries, those diagnosed with PTSD may also be eligible for settlements that cover related psychological damages as well.

 PTSD from Car Accident Symptoms